 This film connects a direct line between Roy Cohn's belligerent, boorish and obstructionist ways and our current, less eloquent nightmare.
-To answer the question 'where's my Roy Cohn?' he is, unfortunately, in the White House." - Jordan Hoffman, The Guardian

-"Tough, mean, vicious... the worse the adjectives, the better it is for business."
+To answer the question 'where's my Roy Cohn?' he is, unfortunately, in the White House." - Jordan Hoffman The Guardian worse the adjectives, the better it is for business."